alexandre-touret/rest-apis-versioning-workshop/README.md

 ## :boom: Ready ?

-:warning: I **strongly** suggest to fork this project into your personal github namespace.
-You then can change the URL mentioned above to link github and gitpod:
+:warning: I **strongly** suggest to fork this project into your personal GitHub namespace.
+You then can change the URL mentioned above to link GitHub and Gitpod:

 ```markdown
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/%%MY_NAMESPACE%%/rest-apis-versioning-workshop.git)